chetnashah/webconcepts/ios-work/MemoryManagement/README.md

 Under ARC the compiler inserts these calls for you, but the reference counting mechanism remains the same as it has always been.
 It does not provide a cycle collector; users must explicitly manage the lifetime of their objects, breaking cycles manually or with weak or unsafe references.

+**If you send a message to an object after it has been deallocated, your application will crash.**

 ARC in detail - https://clang.llvm.org/docs/AutomaticReferenceCounting.html